 How will you learn?

-- Discover a range of different teaching techniques that are supported by research, to improve how your school delivers lessons on algorithms and programming.
+Discover a range of different teaching techniques that are supported by research, to improve how your school delivers lessons that use algorithms and programming.

-- Understand what computational thinking is and how it affects the teaching of programming
+Understand what computational thinking is and how it affects teaching programming